comet-dot-photos/comet-dot-photos/README.md

 People wanting to try out Comet.Photos can simply run it in a web browser by visiting https://comet.photos.
 However, we suggest that scientists who expect to make frequent use of Comet.Photos should install it locally on their computer (Windows, Mac, or Linux) for the fastest, best experience.
 Installing Comet.Photos locally requires about 14GB of disk space (and an additional 14GB during the install process, which is freed up afterwards).

 There are two ways to install Comet.Photos locally: from a tar archive, or from GitHub.
-Installing from the tar archive is easiest, while installing from GitHub may be preferable for people hoping to contribute to the project.
+Installing from the tar archive is easiest and is highly recommended (option 1), while installing from GitHub may be preferable for people hoping to contribute to the project (option 2).

 ### Option 1: Installation from a tar file (easiest)